 It can be estimated that around a thousand companies, from large multi-nationals to small or niche companies that are part of the digital music supply chain and wish to find an efficient way to communicate the necessary metadata, are using DDEX’s standards.

-DDEX is in the process of developing its Recording Information Notification (RIN) standard that will allow studio equipment manufacturers, including Digital Audio Workstation (DAW) manufacturers, to enable their users to capture and store essential metadata and then communicate it into the commercial supply chain alongside the audio files to which the metadata relates.
+DDEX has developed the Recording Information Notification (RIN) standard that allows studio equipment manufacturers, including Digital Audio Workstation (DAW) manufacturers, to enable their users to capture and store essential metadata and then communicate it into the commercial supply chain alongside the audio files to which the metadata relates.
 As RIN will be one of the DDEX family of standards, the metadata will be interoperable with all the other DDEX standards used to communicate data along the supply chain.

-Once studio personnel use this opportunity to capture meaningful metadata, this will enable retailers to have better metadata about the products they are selling and it will smooth the process by which all rights holders and other contributors are properly remunerated.
+When studio personnel use this opportunity to capture meaningful metadata, it enables retailers to receive better metadata about the products they are selling and it facilitates the process by which all rights holders and other contributors are properly remunerated.

 DDEX has no reliable information about the number of companies using its standards.
 However, DDEX has issued well in excess of 2,000 Implementation Licences to companies that permits them to implement and use the standards.